valentinavallalta/cs124-lab2/design/design.md

 collection and a sub-collection and we are proud that for Lab 4, we were able to break the tasks down into smaller pieces and make small progress without breaking our entire code.

+## TODO: filtering for what you can see happens based on rules! :)